 Cellcentric, jointly launched by Daimler Truck and Volvo, is developing the hydrogen fuel cell drive system for heavy-duty trucks to production maturity.
 Mohrdieck, who serves as chief commercial officer (CCO) for cellcentric, reiterated the well-known advantages of fuel cell propulsion over battery power: the former is lighter, offers a longer range, and can be refueled faster than an equally powerful battery vehicle.
 After more than 30 years of development, this technology is about to enter small-scale production, Mohrdieck explained.
 He said there have been no technical problems when driving around the world with a small fleet of hydrogen cars.
 However, he said, it has become clear that an appropriate hydrogen refueling infrastructure is “essential”.

-Save the date: 28th Automobil-Elektronik Kongress
+Save the date: 29th Automobil-Elektronik Kongress

-On June 18 - 19, 2024 the International Automobil-Elektronik Kongress in Ludwigsburg will take place for the 28th time.
-For many years, this networking conference has already been the meeting place for the top decision makers in the electrical/electronics sector; now it additionally brings together the automotive executives and the relevant high-level managers of the tech industry in order to jointly enable the holistic customer experience which is needed for the vehicles of the future.
-Despite this heavily increasing internationalisation, the Automobil-Elektronik Kongress is still characterized by the attendees to be a kind of “automotive family reunion”.
+The 29th International Automobil-Elektronik Kongress (AEK) will take place in Ludwigsburg on 24 and 25 June 2025.
+This networking congress has been the meeting place for top decision-makers in the electrical/electronics industry for many years and now brings together automotive executives and the relevant high-level managers from the technology industry to jointly enable the holistic customer experience required for the vehicles of the future.
+Despite this rapidly increasing internationalisation, the Automobil-Elektronik Kongress is still described by attendees as a kind of "automotive family reunion".

-Secure your Conference Ticket(s) for the 28th Automobil-Elektronik Kongress (AEK) in 2024!
+Secure your Conference Ticket(s) for the 29th Automobil-Elektronik Kongress (AEK) in 2024!
 Remember that the event has always been sold out for many years.
 Also, follow AEK's LinkedIn and check out #AEK_live.

 In practical terms, the somewhat unusual efficiency curve of such a drive is significant.
 In contrast to a diesel engine, the fuel cell exhibits its maximum efficiency in partial load operation.
 Since road vehicles are usually operated in this range of the characteristic curve, this represents an advantage, Mohrdieck explained.
 A disadvantage, however, is standstill, where the fuel cell can degrade.
 It is now necessary to investigate different driving situations in order to mitigate this effect.